 1,600 medical and health related programs

-There 1,643 academic programs in medicine and health related fields at Canadian universities.
+There are 1,643 academic programs in medicine and health related fields at Canadian universities.

 Source: Database of Canadian university study programs, University Study, 2023.